 To confirm his theory once and for all, Colbert approached Rackstraw, luring him in with $10,000 and a book and movie deal, to get him to confess.
 “I wanted him to come clean,” he said.
 “Several attorneys told me the most he was going to get was two to three years.
 I told him he might get time served and probation.
 He’d wear an ankle bracelet and never have to buy a beer again the rest of his life.”
 However, Rackstraw didn’t take the bait.
 Despite this Colbert was convinced that he’d found D.B.
 Cooper.
 However, others started to find loopholes in his claims.

 His evidence was rejected by the History Channel in their D.B.
 Cooper documentary.
-Further, Colbert also discovered that the FBI was keeping a lot of evidence away from the public eye, and suspected that they might be hampering his investigation while being in cahoots with the CIA.
+Further, Colbert also discovered that the FBI was keeping a lot of evidence away from the public eye.
+He suspected that they might be hampering his investigation while being in cahoots with the CIA.
 When he sent a sample of what he and his team thought was a part of Cooper’s parachute to the FBI, he never received a follow-up.
-When the Feds announced that they were closing the case and would only take physical evidence into consideration from now on, Colbert sued them and got them to release all the information they had on the case.
-Going through these files, Colbert and his team found more evidence that pointed towards Rackstraw.
+When the Feds announced that they were closing the case and would only consider physical evidence from now on, Colbert sued them and got them to release all the information they had on the case.
+Through these files, Colbert and his team found more evidence pointing toward Rackstraw.

 Despite Colbert’s efforts to convince the world that the D.B.
-Cooper mystery was solved, the lack of concrete proof, something that indelibly tied Rackstraw to the skyjacking has kept others from accepting his claims.
+Cooper mystery was solved, the lack of concrete proof, which indelibly tied Rackstraw to the skyjacking, has kept others from accepting his claims.

-Tom Colbert resides in Newbury Park, Ventura Country, California.
+Tom Colbert resides in Newbury Park, Ventura County, California.
 He is the founder of Industry R&D, which provides studios and other clients with developable true-life stories.
 These stories are then converted into books and movies, most notable of which are Rachel McAdams’ ‘The Vow’ and Cybill Shepherd’s ‘Baby Brokers’, among others.
-With his wife, Dawna, he has also created a non-profit corporation called, The Case Breakers, which has “an elite unit of former public servants to tackle the societal scourge”.
-Its goal is to “solve cold cases, fund volunteer teams, and promote careers in all branches of service”.
+With his wife, Dawna, he has also created a non-profit corporation called The Case Breakers, which has “an elite unit of former public servants to tackle the societal scourge”.
+Its goal is to “solve cold cases, fund volunteer teams, and promote careers in all branches of service.”

 Read More: How Did Bob Rackstraw Die?
 Was He Really D.B.
 Cooper?